-The Obama administration’s new immigration benefit, Deferred Action for Childhood Arrivals (DACA), begun in summer 2012, allows certain undocumented youth to apply for relief from removal and a work permit for two years.
-Since then, many eligible applicants have considered the pros and cons of submitting an application -- and a few have gone ahead and applied, while many others have held back.
+The Obama administration’s immigration benefit known as Deferred Action for Childhood Arrivals (DACA), begun in summer 2012, allows certain undocumented persons to apply for relief from removal and a work permit for three years.
+Many eligible applicants have considered the pros and cons of submitting an application -- and many have gone ahead and applied, while others have held back.
 For more on this, see “Risks & Downsides of Applying for DACA.”

-Many Young Immigrants Are Eligible for DACA, But Few Have Applied
+Many Immigrants Are Eligible for DACA, But Not All Have Applied

-The Immigration Policy Center has estimated that about 1.8 million immigrants in the U.S. may be eligible for DACA benefits when the program began in 2012.
+The Immigration Policy Center estimated that about 1.8 million immigrants in the U.S. were eligible for DACA benefits when the program began in 2012.
 However, as of the end of fiscal year 2014 (September 30, 2014), only about 750,000 people in the U.S. had applied.
-Some young immigrants were wary about providing personal details to U.S. Citizenship and Immigration Services (USCIS) before the 2012 presidential election because the Republican candidate, Mitt Romney, was unclear in his comments on whether or not he would continue DACA.
+Some immigrants were wary about providing personal details to U.S. Citizenship and Immigration Services (USCIS) before the 2012 presidential election because the Republican candidate, Mitt Romney, was unclear in his comments on whether he would continue DACA.

 DACA Applications Are Being Approved

-The question on many immigrants’ minds in considering whether to apply for DACA has been, “Is this real?
-Will the U.S. government really give people what it’s supposedly offering?”
-We are still early in the DACA application process, and it will be a while before truly representative approval and denial statistics are released.
+At first, the question on many immigrants’ minds in considering whether to apply for DACA was, “Is this real?
+Would the U.S. government really give people what it was supposedly offering?”
+Approval and denial statistics from the first several years of the DACA program are now available, and they show that DACA has benefitted a large number of people.

 DACA, being an executive action on the part of President Obama, is subject to change or reversal by either Congress, the courts, or the next president.
-Among the possible reforms Congress has been considering is a new law called the DREAM Act.
-This legislation would allow most of the people who are currently eligible for DACA to apply for six years of conditional permanent resident status in order to complete at least two years of college or military service.
+Among the possible reforms Congress has been considering in recent years is the so-called DREAM Act.
+This legislation would allow most of the people who are currently eligible for DACA to apply for conditional permanent resident status in order to complete college or military service.
 After fulfilling this requirement, they would be able to apply for full permanent residence (a green card).
 However, the current Congress does not appear inclined to pass the DREAM Act, or any such type of immigration reform while President Obama is in office.
 At the same time, it does not appear that Congress will be able to block President Obama’s deferred action initiatives such as DACA, and any court challenge would likely not be successful.